gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 ## Prerequisites

 1. Linux users should generally install `GCC` and `Clang`, according to their distribution’s documentation.
-Also, one needs to install `binaryen` toolset that contains the required wasm-opt tool.

     For example, on Ubuntu use:

     ```bash
-    sudo apt install -y clang build-essential binaryen
+    sudo apt install -y clang build-essential
     ```

-    On macOS, you can get a compiler toolset and `binaryen` by running:
+    On macOS, you can get a compiler toolset by running:

     ```bash
     xcode-select --install
-    brew install binaryen
     ```

 2. Make sure you have installed all the tools required to build a smart-contract in Rust.
 [Rustup](https://rustup.rs/) will be used to get Rust compiler ready: